2023 Most Focused Colleges for Molecular Genetics in the Middle Atlantic Region

 Full SUNY Fredonia Molecular Genetics Report

 You’ll be in good company if you decide to attend Cedar Crest College.
 It ranked #2 on our 2023 Schools Highly Focused on Molecular Genetics Major in the Middle Atlantic Region list.
-Cedar Crest College is a private not-for-profit institution located in Allentown, Pennsylvania.
-The school has a small population, and it awarded 3 ’s degrees in 2020-2021.
+This small school is located in Allentown, Pennsylvania, and it awarded 2 ’s molecular genetics degrees in 2021-2022.

 Out of the 6 schools in the Schools Highly Focused on Molecular Genetics Major in the Middle Atlantic Region that were part of this year’s ranking, University of Pittsburgh - Pittsburgh Campus landed the #4 spot on the list.
-Pittsburgh, Pennsylvania is the setting for this large institution of higher learning.
-The public school handed out ’s molecular genetics degrees to 4 students in 2020-2021.
+This large school is located in Pittsburgh, Pennsylvania, and it awarded 5 ’s molecular genetics degrees in 2021-2022.

-Read full report on Molecular Genetics at University of Pittsburgh - Pittsburgh Campus
+Read more about Molecular Genetics at University of Pittsburgh - Pittsburgh Campus

 Read more about Molecular Genetics at GWU